 One day my kids and I were listening to a Jonathan Park Adventure on cd on the way to Grandma’s house.
 In the story Jonathan’s teacher would not let him talk about God in the classroom.
 My daughter wanted to know why Jonathan wasn’t allowed to talk about God.
 I explained that the school doesn’t let teachers teach children about God and told her that is part of the reason that we are homeschooling.
 I told her since she gets to do school at home we can talk about God.
 Her response was, “But we don’t talk about God much”.

 I was taken aback by this honest statement presented by my 7 year-old.
 I tried defending myself by pointing out the few times a day that we do make a point to talk about God (Bible lesson in our curriculum, awana memory verse practice, and a few God moments) but I knew I had just been called out by God.
 My job is to be teaching my children about God’s love and mercy and I speak about Him so little that my daughter honestly feels that we don’t talk about Him.
 My children may be seeing me read my Bible and doing studies but I’m not spending enough time pointing them towards God.
 My journey expands past me changing my focus to me shifting the focus of my entire family so that God is the center of our day-to-day lives.
 So begins a series I’m calling “Raising Godly Children”.

-Keeping religion in our hearts and homes-
+Keeping our hearts and homes-

 2. Demonstrate love through obedience to God

 3. Meditate on Scripture so that through understanding we will respond obediently